Stunting (broadcasting): Temporary formats

-Occasionally a station dropping an old format will stunt with a transitional format, either containing hints towards the new format (such as songs referencing its new branding, and artists who may be included in the eventual format), or having little to do with it.
-This can include songs based on specific themes (such as a single musician), or novelties that would not be viable as a permanent format.
-In some cases (sometimes referred to as a "wheel of formats"), a station may cycle between multiple formats during the stunt until the new, permanent format launches.
+Occasionally a station dropping an old format will stunt with a transitional format.
+This can include songs based on specific themes (such as a single musician), songs that serve as hints towards the station's future format and branding, and novelties that would not be viable as a permanent format.
+In some cases (sometimes referred to as a "wheel of formats"), a station may cycle between multiple formats during the stunt until the new, permanent format launches, and may use the cycle to solicit feedback from listeners on the eventual format.